saptak/envddext/PRESS_RELEASE.md

 Getting started truly takes just minutes.
 The installation process involves finding the extension in Docker Desktop's marketplace and clicking install.
 From there, a single click sets up Envoy Gateway, another click deploys a working template, and immediately you can test real API calls with the built-in client.
 What used to be an afternoon of configuration work now happens during a coffee break.

-The development team continues responding to user feedback with an ambitious roadmap focused on expanding beyond basic routing.
-The next major milestone includes resource editing capabilities, allowing users to modify existing Gateways and HTTPRoutes directly in the interface.
-Following that, policy management features will introduce security policies, rate limiting, and traffic management through the same intuitive interface that makes basic routing so accessible.
+The development team continues responding to user feedback with an ambitious roadmap.
+With traffic splitting and TLS management now complete, the next major milestone includes resource editing capabilities, allowing users to modify existing Gateways and HTTPRoutes directly in the interface.
+Following that, policy management features will introduce security policies, rate limiting, and advanced traffic policies through the same intuitive interface that makes routing and deployment patterns so accessible.

 ### A Growing Community of Satisfied Developers